Our Team

 As a dedicated researcher and educator, I am enthusiastic about expanding my expertise through interdisciplinary collaborations and am eager to learn and incorporate new techniques and methodologies into my work to tackle complex research questions.
 If you have any inquiries or opportunities for collaboration, please feel free to reach out to me at jf.jinjingfang@gmail.com.

-• Hirasha Pooliyadda
+• Hirasha Pooliyadda, PhD Candidate

 I am a PhD student specializing in Computer Science at the University of Canterbury.
 My research focus encompasses the intersection of Computer science and Psychology.
 My research explores the interconnection of these domains, focusing on human-computer interaction, gamification, and their impact on the Mental health of students.
 By leveraging insights from Psychology and integrating them into computer science research, my aim is to create innovative approaches that can positively impact students' well-being and academic success.